Sahat-fahim/Projects/README.md

-Welcome to my repository
+# Welcome to My Repository

-The perpose of this repository is store all my projects.
-Source code, video link, project documentation are available in folder representing a certain project.

-Current running project :

-1. Precision Farming.
-(Semester)
+This repository serves as a comprehensive archive for all my projects.
+Within each project's designated folder, you'll find the source code, video links, and detailed documentation.